5 Unconventional Tactics For Improving Your Guitar Playing With 7 String Guitar

 by Tom Hess

-When most guitarists play 7 string guitar, they approach it in much the same way as they would play 6 string guitar.
+When most guitarists get into 7 string guitar playing, they approach it in much the same way as they would play 6 string guitar.
 Specifically, they tend to take their 6 string guitar playing ideas, transpose them to be played by using the low B string and for most, that is as far as they go with exploring the advantages of their new instrument.

 Apply the following 5 ideas to your guitar practice sessions to get the most from your 7 string guitar playing.